JasherIO/jasher.io/src/data/blog/2018-09-05-rocket-pass-is-live.md

 | Splyce | DudeWithTheNose | JWismont | Karma | Dappur |
 | The Hosses | Chrome | Insolences | Timi | Nomad |
 | The Peeps | Arsenal | ExplosiveGyro | Pirates | Gray |

+Now, their journey takes them to league play, which begins Friday for Rival Series and Saturday / Sunday for RLCS.

 **What else is happening in RLEsports?**